Payday: Filippos Fragkogiannis

 It feels deeply refreshing to reflect on Filippos’ emotive freelancing practice, as designers we’ve become strangely good at separating finances from feelings so to have them face one another in such an honest conversation felt like a productive step towards further transparency.
 Thank you to Filippos for taking the time to share his experiences with us.

 Payday is produced in collaboration with WIX Playground, a place where design culture and creative freedom are celebrated online.
-Packed with industry insight and web-design know-how, its a great resource for design students, graduates and pros.
+Packed with industry insight and web-design know-how, it’s a great resource for design students, graduates and pros.
 Be sure to follow Filippos on Insta and to do the same with Certain.
 The series is illustrated by the magnificent Alva Skog, who we’ve been wanting to work with for years, you can check out their work here if somehow, you’re not already following them.
 Our series identity is designed by type technician Kristof Revilak aka OK-I-K and you can follow him right here.
 All the figures and approaches in this series are genuine and used at the time of publishing by the creatives interviewed.
 Most people are very guarded about pricing, so please respect the openness of our heroes and use these spaces to spark progressive discussion about charging for creative work rather than criticising or critiquing the strategies shared.
 The goal here is to help everyone reading to charge more confidently, better representing the value that their work generates.
 This is only possible if we support one another and work together.